Hindu Marriage Act, 1955 (Updated Bare Act)

 III.
 His legitimate or illegitimate child (not a married daughter) who has attained majority, if the child is physically or mentally abnormal or having any injury by which he/she is unable to maintain himself/herself.

 My name is Ankur.
 I am a law graduate.
 I was my college topper for five years.
 In March 2018, I started WritingLaw.com.
-The main motive was to make a modern law website that is clean, comfortable, and has few ads.
+The main goal was to create a modern law website that is clean, comfortable, and friendly.
+Currently, my wife and I run it.